AmirAli-AZ/CoreNotifications/README.md

 ```

 ## Styling

-if you have added style sheet in your scene of parent window, and you use simple notification then you have to style it from your css file.
+if you have added the css style sheet into your scene of owner window, and you use simple notification then you have to style it from your css file.
 <br>
 otherwise default style will be added.